 The IT and BPO boom allow Hyderabad and Cyberabad to coexist side by side, with an on the go, vibrant nightlife.
-10 Downing Street or TDS at Begumpet is the city’s oldest party spot and still remains quite popular.
-If you want to go dancing, try Bottles & Chimney, also in Begumpet, which has DJs playing everything from hip hop and house to Bollywood on Saturdays, with a deck on the first floor for private parties and a great bistro on the lawns.
-The uber-stylish Kismet at The Park Hotel has a snazzy entrance through a tunnel with laser lights and visual projection screens.
-Altitude on Hyderabad Marriott Hotel and Convention Centre’s eighth floor terrace overlooks Hussain Sagar Lake and offers retro acoustic blues, classic rock and live fusion with specialty mocktails like Nawab’s Punch made of fruit juices, vanilla ice cream and condensed milk.
-Don’t worry, there’s also a cocktail menu for those that want something stiffer.
+10 Downing Street or TDS at Begumpet is the city’s oldest party spot and remains quite popular.
+If you want to go dancing, try Bottles & Chimney, also in Begumpet, which has DJs playing everything from hip-hop and house to Bollywood on Saturdays, with a deck on the first floor for private parties and an excellent bistro on the lawns.
+The uber-stylish Kismet at The Park Hotel has an attractive entrance through a tunnel with laser lights and visual projection screens.
+Altitude on Hyderabad Marriott Hotel and Convention Centre’s eighth-floor terrace overlooks Hussain Sagar Lake and offers retro acoustic blues, classic rock and live fusion with speciality mocktails like Nawab’s Punch made of fruit juices, vanilla ice cream and condensed milk.
+Don’t worry; there’s also a cocktail menu for those that want something stiffer.
 The Playboy Club at Novotel Hyderabad has a great dance floor and a VIP lounge with a mini theatre plus a single malt and cognac library.
 Another option is Grill Room, a nightclub turned lounge, where you can smoke your hookahs in over 100 flavours including green apple, grape and mint.

 Rooftop lounge bars are the rage, especially in the plush Jubilee Hills neighbourhood–Air Café, Vertigo the High Life, Fly High by LS, Over the Moon at Hotel Daspalla and the enormous Klub Trinity with a complete clubbing experience and separate sections called Star Gazer, Sun Lounger and Moon Walker, are your options!
 The Sky Lounge at Hotel Avasa in Hi-Tech City has a rooftop dance floor with a great view.
 Komatose at Holiday Inn offers a great Saturday Drunch (drinks and brunch).
 Drunken Poets Café at BKR Hotel in Kondapur has good live music.
 Hard Rock Café at GVK One Mall claims to serve the highest number of tequila shots in town and has live rock bands every Thursday.
 No matter where you go in Hyderabad, there are a lot of places to party–Café Reboot in Madhapur, the psychedelic Rain, which is packed on Friday and Saturday or the dark interiors of Spoil with the bartender performing flaming cocktails and flaring tricks–this is a city with a lot of options.

 Hyderabad’s undulating landscape gives it several vantage points to hang out–the boulders of Banjara Rocks, Durgam Cheruvu in Jubilee Hills or Moula Ali hillock are your best bets for a quiet evening outdoors.
 To enjoy Hyderabad at a slow Nawabi pace, take a heritage walk from Charminar to Badshahi or Purani Haveli or try the Chowmahalla Palace Walk.
-Discover little known facts about this fascinating city, like the tamarind tree in Osmania Park, which saved many lives during the 1908 floods.
+Discover little-known facts about this fascinating city, like the tamarind tree in Osmania Park, which saved many lives during the 1908 floods.
 Go party hopping at Banjara Hills or take a long drive along the Necklace Road.
-Be it youngsters, midnight owls or party goers, all are attracted to Hyderabad’s ultimate nighttime treat – the biryani.
-Whether it’s local eateries or plush 5-star hotels with an extensive midnight buffet, you must remember to order the biryani.
-Pop into an Irani bakery in the old city like Nimrah Café and Café Niloufer to try Osmania biscuits and Irani chai besides local sweets and savouries – dilkhush, dilpasand, curry or egg puffs and luqmis (deep fried pastries filled with spicy meat or potato mixture).
-Another local tradition is to try nihari (trotter soup) at the crack of dawn.
 Don’t forget to visit the Chilkur Balaji Temple (known locally as the Visa God) – since people applying for an overseas visa often come here as it’s believed to make their wish come true.